tastetest/ascent/readme.md

 # TODO
 1. Create a character with basic movement
+  -- Need to update velocities for movement, otherwise this is finished.
-2. Create a tilemap with collisions for your player to move through
+2. Create a tilemap with collisions for your player to move through -- DONE !!!!
 3. add in enemies
 4. add in weapon types
 5. add in an inventory system
 6. add in UI
 7. add in main menu/pause menu

+- add velocity based movement, instead of just incrementing the x or y